 Recognition led to motivation

 An intern’s biggest fear is to be treated differently, to be considered an ‘outsider’, and given tasks that have a low impact.
 I was pleasantly surprised to find that this intern-employee division was not present at C3 AI.
 The collaborative culture at C3 AI creates an environment where employees respect each other’s opinions and are invested in each other’s success.
 Interns are treated as full-time employees and the only thing that differentiates interns from the rest of the company is our badge color.
-This surprising level of recognition and respect motivated interns to work longer hours and make an impact on the C3 AI Application suite.
+This surprising level of recognition and respect motivated interns to work longer hours and make an impact on the C3 AI Application Platform.
 The word ‘impact’ is a very common word used amongst managers at C3 AI and rightly so.
 With any bug, every fix we made was immediately reflected on the applications that C3 AI deploys to its clients.

 Help is always available; it is your job to ask for it

 C3 AI prides itself on the collaborative environment it fosters.
 Almost every wall on each floor has a whiteboard where engineers can draw out ideas and plans for future or in-progress products.
 Since every member of a specific team has a common goal, everyone on your team has your back and is invested in your success.
 This collaborative team culture leads to a positive work environment, more efficient solutions, and an overall streamlined development process.

 I started my internship journey unaware of common technologies used amongst software engineers at the industry level.
 But after just a few weeks working alongside skilled engineers, I am now familiar with version control and the processes related to continuous integration and deployment.
 Additionally, the rigorous code review process C3 AI has in place has given me an insight into the best practices of software engineering and has helped me become a better programmer.

 The Buddy, Mentor, and Manager triangle of support